kizniche/Mycodo/docs/Outputs.md

 There is a Custom Output import system in Mycodo that allows user-created Outputs to be created an used in the Mycodo system.
 Custom Outputs can be uploaded and imported from the `[Gear Icon] -> Configure -> Custom Outputs` page.
 After import, they will be available to use on the `Setup -> Output` page.

-If you develop a working Output module, please consider [creating a new GitHub issue](https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=New%20Module) or pull request, and it may be included in the built-in set.
+If you develop a working module, please consider [creating a new GitHub issue](https://github.com/kizniche/Mycodo/issues/new?assignees=&labels=&template=feature-request.md&title=New%20Module) or pull request, and it may be included in the built-in set.

 Open any of the built-in modules located in the directory [Mycodo/mycodo/outputs](https://github.com/kizniche/Mycodo/tree/master/mycodo/outputs/) for examples of the proper formatting.
 There are also example Custom Outputs in the directory [Mycodo/mycodo/outputs/examples](https://github.com/kizniche/Mycodo/tree/master/mycodo/outputs/examples)

-Additionally, I have another github repository devoted to Custom Modules that are not included in the built-in set, at [kizniche/Mycodo-custom](https://github.com/kizniche/Mycodo-custom).

 For Outputs that require new measurements/units, they can be added on the `[Gear Icon] -> Configure -> Measurements` page.